Montreal-Quakers/website/_pages/testimonies.md

 <i class="fab fa-pagelines fa-fw fa-2x down_a_bit_more" style="color: darkgreen;"></i> <u>S</u>tewardship.
 Respect and gratitude for what sustains us.
 <br>

-They are not rules to be imposed; rather, these traditional, simple — yet quite challenging — values represent our experience in Quaker worship.
+These are not rules to be imposed; rather, our traditional, simple — yet quite challenging — values represent our experience in Quaker worship.

 They are our testimony of how Spirit calls us to live in this world.